How Long Is a Prenup Good For? Do Prenups Expire?

-Unless you have a specific clause in your prenuptial agreement stating an expiration date, prenups do not expire.
-Instead, your prenuptial agreement will remain valid for as long as you are married unless both parties consent to an amendment or revocation.
-If you divorce, your prenuptial agreement will be referred to when reaching a divorce settlement.
+Prenups do not expire unless you have a specific clause in your prenuptial agreement stating an expiration date.
+Your prenup will remain valid for as long as you are married, unless both parties consent to an amendment or revocation.
+If you get a divorce in Illinois, then your prenuptial agreement will be referred to when negotiating a divorce settlement.

 According to the Illinois Uniform Premarital Agreement Act, a prenuptial agreement takes effect upon marriage.
 If you develop a prenuptial agreement with your fiancé(e) and then decide not to get married, the prenuptial agreement never takes effect and is void.

 What Are Sunset Clauses & Do I Need One?

 A sunset clause is a clause in a prenuptial agreement that sets a time (usually after a set number of years) for the prenup to expire.
 For example, some couples elect to include a clause in their prenup that says if they are still married after 25 years, the prenuptial agreement is invalid.
 While some people like the idea of a sunset clause, you should speak with your attorney before including one.

 In many cases, it is better to update or amend your prenup after some time than to let it expire with a sunset clause.
 Because prenups are designed to be mutually beneficial and protect both parties, having one in place is often preferable to relying on state divorce laws.
 Prenups give you and your spouse greater control, and you may not agree with how the state handles things like property division and spousal support.
 Ideally, your marriage will never end, but if it does, it may be in your best interest to have a prenup in place.